 - Celebration of the Eucharist weekly ~ Students and Faculty attend Mass every Wednesday for prayer and worship.

 Spanish is taught in grades kindergarten through eight with an advanced level available in middle school.
 Students study vocabulary, grammar, reading, and writing as well as dialogue.

-The Fine Arts department fosters an interest in and appreciation of drama, theatre, and music through instrument playing, song and movement, art expression in the form of poetry, water color, weaving, pottery, pencil sketching and design.
-Art History in grades six through eight explores various periods and world artists.
-Collaborative learning takes place by students participating in field trips, curriculum fairs, and celebrations.
+Our Arts programs fosters an interest in and appreciation of music through band, song and movement, and art expression.
+Art is integrated with Literature and History in every grade level and explores various periods and world artists.
+Collaborative learning takes place by students participating in field trips and celebrations.

 The Physical education curriculum develops fine and gross motor skills and fosters sportsmanship and team building.
 St. John also offers an intermural style sports program for grades K4-Grade 5 including flag football, basketball, and soccer.